getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Assuming Linear Relationship Between Optimal Performance and Unusable
 It has been shown that, for example, interactivity cannot be modeled by a linear scale {{G.1051}}.
-Thus, the linear modeling proposed here adds an error in the perceived performance of interactive applications.
+Thus, the linear modeling proposed here adds an error in estimating the perceived performance of interactive applications.

 One can conjure up scenarios where 50ms latency is actually worse than 51ms latency as developers may have chosen 50ms as the threshold for changing